Special holomorphic tensors on orthogonal modular varieties and applications to the Lang conjecture: Abstract

 \section{Abstract}

-We introduce a method to construct special holomorphic tensors on orthogonal modular varieties from scalar-valued modular forms, and give applications to the birational type of subvarieties of orthogonal modular varieties.
+We introduce a method to construct special holomorphic tensors on orthogonal modular varieties from scalar-valued modular forms, and give applications to the Lang conjecture on the birational type of subvarieties of orthogonal modular varieties.